-For example, as a small security team (or small company) with just a few security tools it’s possible to investigate every suspicious VPN login, or contact every new user provisioned export rights or admin rights.
-As the team expands and builds out higher-fidelity detections, however, these alerts become noisier and the ratio of true to false positive means it’s not practicable to follow up every one.
-Instead of turning off these alerts Tines takes these incidents, enriches them, and allows users themselves detect potentially malicious activity.
+For example, as a small security team (or small company) with just a few security tools, it’s possible to investigate every suspicious VPN login or contact every new user provisioned export rights or admin rights.
+As the team expands and builds out higher-fidelity detections, however, these alerts become noisier and the ratio of true to false positive means it’s not practicable to follow up with all of them.
+Instead of turning off these alerts Tines takes these incidents, enriches them, and allows users themselves to detect potentially malicious activity.

 Examples of crowdsourced reports include users:

 logging in from a new location for the first time

 provisioned new access rights

 visiting suspicious websites